 TRS Retirees and Benefit Recipients

-- terminated all employment in all positions reportable to TRS, and
+- has terminated all employment with all TRS employers, and

-- received at least one monthly benefit payment.
+- has received at least one monthly benefit payment.

 Retired Member/Benefit Recipient Resources